Concentrates Guide

 Cold Start Dabbing

-2025's preferred method for terpene preservation and smooth hits.
+Preferred method for terpene preservation and smooth hits.

 - Load concentrate into cold banger